Make the connection

 Our unique iPad app, The Museum Game, challenges you to make connections between objects on display.
 The more interesting your connections, the higher you score and the more of the board you colonise.

 In this program teams of students think creatively about historical sources, and learn collaboratively, by finding surprising connections between disparate objects on display.
-After the game, your images and ideas are published online for further discussion in the classroom.
+After the game, your images and ideas are (usually) published online for further discussion in the classroom.
+PLEASE NOTE – these images include each team's photograph, often of themselves.

 |Group size||40 students|